Global Branding: 9 Top Tips for Going International

 Nike, Coors, Ikea, Coca-Cola and many other big-name brands have similar translation horror stories.
 If it can happen to them, it can happen to anyone.

 And that’s not all.
-You also need to be vigilantly aware of cultural differences or regional standardisations that might not be glaringly obvious at first.
+You also must be vigilantly aware of cultural differences or regional standardisations that might not be glaringly obvious initially.

 For example, in Africa, it is commonplace for all product labels to display a clear picture of what’s inside.
 In places like Ethiopia, many consumers can’t read and rely on the picture for clarification – something that Gerber wasn’t aware of when they put a picture of a cute baby on their product’s label.